TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * Known Issues
     * Artifact codes are not placed in world, and can instead be found on the wiki.
 (For now)
-    * Grandmastery Skins for Vanilla survivors are currently broken due to changes to the vanilla game from Memop that broke how we load content for vanilla survivors.
-Will be fixed in a later update